 - Stir the spice rub ingredients together.

-- Place the chops in a single layer in the air fryer basket.
-Air fry the pork chops for 5 minutes at 375 degrees F, then flip the chops over.
+- Place the chops in a single layer in the air fryer basket (you cannot stack pork chops in an air fryer).
+The temperature you should air fry pork chops at is 375 degrees F. Cook them for 5 minutes, then flip them over.

 - Air Fryer BBQ Pork Chops.
 Slather the cooked chops with this homemade Barbecue Sauce or your favorite store-bought BBQ sauce.
 I recommend warming up the sauce first, then brushing it on liberally once the pork has rested.